Sonia-96/States-Temperature-Mapping-on-Tethys/README.md

    tethys manage start
    ```

+6. Browse to http://127.0.0.1:8000/apps in a web browser and login.
+The default portal user is:
+   - username: admin
+   - password: pass

-6. Open `http://127.0.0.1:8000/` in your browser, you should see the Tethys portal.
-You can choose this app on the `Apps` page.
+7. If all has gone well, you should see the app listed on the app library page.
+Click on the app tile to launch it.

+## Credits

+This app was developed with the help of [@swainn](https://github.com/swainn).
+Thank him for developing such a great platform and maintaining the [GitHub discussion board](https://github.com/tethysplatform/tethys).